Largoet/Largoet/README.md

 - 🔭 Currently transitioning into tech to build skills in system administration and DevOps.

-- 🎓 I recently obtained a full-stack web development diploma at Wild Code School (React, Express, SQL) and I’m now pursuing a DevOps specialization at ENI Nantes.
+🎓 I recently obtained a Full-Stack Web Development diploma at Wild Code School (React, Express, SQL), where I also gained a first approach to application security (JWT, data validation, secure APIs).
+I will join DataScientest in September 2025 to validate a Bac+3/4 in System Administration & DevOps, as the next step in my path towards cybersecurity.

-- 💻 Currently using this [blog](https://blog.stephane-robert.info/) to explore and learn more about DevOps.

 - 📚 I'm also following the Udemy course DevOps Projects | [Begin Your DevOps Career As a Newbie | AWS, Linux, Scripting, Jenkins, Ansible, GitOps, Docker, Kubernetes, & Terraform.](https://www.udemy.com/share/104Tz63@xi7EYcYZq7uxCuiYInflOBxOANHmwm69NaVkJ-bU3RTAf4_VOky2BFpNv-1cdyq_Ug==/) to reinforce my practical skills.